mateuszwittek/rest-api-node/readme.md

 ### Running Tests

-You can find tests in /test directory.
+You can find tests in the /test directory.
 To run them, use the following command:

 ```bash
 npm run test
 ```

-### Tests Scenarios
+### Test Scenarios

 The following scenarios are used to test the application: